Story or Stereotype? Avoiding Poverty Porn in NGO Fundraising

 Challenging the Lens: The Stories We Choose to Tell

 This aligns with a powerful piece by Jennifer Lentfer, director of communications at Thousand Currents, published in The Guardian.
-Lentfer argues that the real challenge for nonprofits isn’t just to raise money – it’s to shift public thinking.
-As she puts it, we must move beyond pity-driven messaging and trust audiences with nuance, complexity, and the truth that lasting change often comes from slow, local, citizen-led work – not dramatic, feel-good fixes.
+Lentfer argues that the real challenge for nonprofits isn’t just raising money; it’s shifting public thinking.
+As she puts it, we must move beyond pity-driven messaging and trust audiences with nuance, complexity, and the truth that lasting change often comes from slow, local, citizen-led work, not dramatic, feel-good fixes.

-The real challenge for nonprofits isn’t just to raise money – it’s to shift public thinking.
+The real challenge for nonprofits isn’t just raising money; it’s shifting public thinking.

-This sentiment echoes throughout our podcast Stories of Change, where nonprofit professionals discussed how storytelling can either perpetuate harm or inspire genuine connection.
+That concern runs through our podcast Stories of Change, where nonprofit professionals discuss how storytelling can either perpetuate harm or open space for real connection.

-In Episode 8, Larry Johnson, a veteran fundraising coach, reminded us that ethical storytelling isn’t about evoking pity – it’s about building genuine connection.
+In Episode 8, Larry Johnson, a veteran fundraising coach, reminded us that ethical storytelling is not about drawing out pity; it is about building real connection.
 Too often, he said, nonprofits focus on their own narratives instead of understanding what truly moves a donor.
 “It’s not about you,” he stressed.
 “Donors give because it fulfils something in them.”
-For Larry, dignity in storytelling begins with respect – for both the person in need and the person giving.
+For Larry, dignity in storytelling begins with respect for both the person in need and the person giving.

 What Happens When We Listen Instead

 So, what does ethical storytelling look like?
 It’s slower.
 It requires effort.
-It may not go viral in the same way.
-But it builds something that poverty porn never can – respect.
+Even though it may not go viral in the same way, it builds something that poverty porn never can: respect.

 Final Thought: From Compassion to Collaboration